 Event Processing Policy¶

-Actions taken by event processor for any specific event determined by set of rules called Event Processing Policy.
+Actions taken by event processor for any specific event are determined by a set of rules called Event Processing Policy.

-Each event passes through all rules in the policy, so if it matches to more than one rule, actions specified in all matched rules will be executed.
-You can change this behavior by setting Stop Processing flag for the rule.
-If this flag is set and rule matched, processing of current event will be stopped.
+Each event passes through all rules in the policy, so if it matches more than one rule, actions specified in all matched rules will be executed.
+You can change this behavior by setting Stop Processing flag actual the rule.
+If this flag is set for a rule and that rule is matched, processing of current event will be stopped.

 You can create and modify Event Processing Policy using